wesleyboar/DS-User-Guide/user-guide/docs/curating/bestpractices.md

 This preservation environment allows maintaining data in secure conditions at all times, before and after publication, comply with <a href="https://ndsa.org/publications/levels-of-digital-preservation/">NDSA Preservation Level 1</a>, attain and maintain the required representation and descriptive information about each file, and be ready at any time to transfer custody of published data and metadata in an orderly and validated fashion.
 Fedora has <a href="https://github.com/fcrepo-exts/fcrepo-import-export">export capabiiities</a> for transfer of data and metadata to another Fedora repository or to another system.

-Each published dataset has a <a href="../faq">digital object identifier (DOI)</a> that provides a persistent link to the published data.
+Each published dataset has a <a href="#curation-publication-faq">digital object identifier (DOI)</a> that provides a persistent link to the published data.
 The DOI is available in the dataset landing page, along with all the required metadata and documentation.

-To learn about our commitment to data preservation, please read our <a href="../policies#data-preservation/">Digital Preservation Policy</a>.
+To learn about our commitment to data preservation, please read our <a href="#data-preservation/">Digital Preservation Policy</a>.